odinuv/web/en/apv/walkthrough/login/index.md

 ## Conclusion
 User authentication or even authorisation is complicated.
 I demonstrated one of the easiest ways how to do it -- you can also hardcode passwords into your source code (do not do that!).
+Keep in mind that weakest point of application is probably its user because people are lazy to fabricate new passwords for each website and they share some passwords with their family or friends.
+Security measures should also be designed according to the type of application you are developing (a bank account management application VS discussion board).

 Passwords are sent over the network in plain text, it is a good idea to use HTTPS for registration and login pages to prevent attackers to sniff the password from network traffic.